riceissa/simple-website-darkmode/README.md

    look like.

-See the [demo](https://riceissa.github.io/simple-website-darkmode/) for what the end result will like.
+See the [demo](https://riceissa.github.io/simple-website-darkmode/) for what the end result will look like.